rzmn/Verni.App.Backend/README.md

 Service is an abstraction over some 3rdparty library (like JWT or some hashing algorithms) or some real-world event (SMTP, logging, databases etc.) to ensure the possibility to mock or replace them.

 - `watchdog` - interface for sending alerts as files or messages.
 Current implementation is sending notifications to telegram channel.
 - `logging` - logging interface with severity support.
-Current implementation is sending notifications to `watchdog` service when called with `error` severity level attaching last 1000 sent messages.
+Current implementation is writing every message to local db and sending notifications to `watchdog` service when called with `error/fatal` severity level attaching last 1000 sent messages.
 - `db` - interface which `database/sql` functions conform with.
 Current implementation is a `PostgreSQL` driver.
 - `emailSender` - interface for sending email messages.
 Current implementation is a Yandex SMTP service.
 - `formatValidation` - interface for various data types format validation, like display names, emails, passwords.
 If necessary, it can be split into a set of separate interfaces for each data type.